tbrock2/python_assessment/README.md

 The code for the analysis is called "seeds.ipynb" and is uploaded to git hub as a python jupyter notebook file.
 The only packages required to run the code are listed in the annotated code.

+To run the code ensure you have downloaded the seeds.csv file first and then import the file.